elliothatch/dotfiles/README.md

 setup
 -----
+after cloning run `git submodule init` followed by `git submodule update`
-copy .vimrc and .vim into your home directory
+copy `.vimrc` and `.vim` into your home directory
-or run setup.sh to automatically copy everything to your home directory (includes .gitconfig that has my personal info)
+or run `setup.sh` to automatically copy everything to your home directory (includes .gitconfig that has my personal info)